 Seasonal Allergies Treatment

 Seasonal allergies, also known as hay fever or allergic rhinitis, affect millions of people each year.
 These allergies are caused by the body’s immune system reacting to pollen or mold spores in the air.
-Symptoms can be severe and they can significantly impact a person’s quality of life.
+Symptoms can be severe, and they can significantly impact a person’s quality of life.
 The physicians at Penn Medicine Becker ENT & Allergy in New Jersey and Philadelphia have a variety of options to help alleviate seasonal allergy symptoms.

 Understanding Seasonal Allergy Symptoms